 Figure 6.Y.2.2-1 The Procedure of CeEF/CA verifying NF profile

 The NF is pre-configured with the signature of the parameter in NF profile (e.g., NF instance ID, NF type, etc.), which is used in certificate enrolment procedure.
 The signature can be generated by OAM.
-For example, OAM can establish a trust relationship with the CeEF/CA in advance by obtain the certificate from CeEF/CA, and then the OAM can configure the NF profile to NF with its signature.1.
-The NF sends certificate enrolment request to CeEF/CA including the signature of NF profile to request a new certificate.
+For example, OAM can establish a trust relationship with the CeEF/CA in advance by obtain the certificate from CeEF/CA, and then the OAM can configure its signature for the NF.

+NOTE: the signature can be either sent to NF with its profile or requested by NF after the instantiation phase in case some parameters are generated by the NF itself (e.g., NF instance id).

+1. The NF sends certificate enrolment request to CeEF/CA including the signature of NF profile to request a new certificate.
 For example, in case of CMPv2 Initialization Request (ir) [10], the signature can be included in the senderKID or any extended Fields of ir, as long as the CeEF/CA can verify the integrity of the NF profile in the enrolment procedure.
 How an NF establishes the security connection with CeEF/CA is left to implementation or reference to other solutions.

 2. The CeEF/CA verifies the received parameters, including the NF profile signature.
 If the verification is not successful, the CeEF/CA sends a failure response.